Representation and duality of the untyped lambda-calculus in nominal lattice and topological semantics, with a proof of topological completeness: Completeness

-\begin{rmrk} We do not assume that $p$ has finite support, so the $b$ bound by the $\new$-quantifier in condition~\ref{filter.new} of Definition~\ref{defn.filter} need not necessarily be fresh for $p$.
+\begin{rmrk} We continue Remark~\ref{rmrk.interpret.new.filter}.
+We do not assume that $p$ has small support, so the $b$ bound by the $\new$-quantifier in condition~\ref{filter.new} of Definition~\ref{defn.filter} need not necessarily be fresh for $p$.
 So the reader familiar with nominal techniques should note that our use of $\new$ is atypical.
-The `standard' decomposition of $\new$ into `$\forall$+freshness' and `$\exists$+freshness' familiar from e.g. Theorem~2.17 of \cite{gabbay:stodfo}, Theorem~6.5 of \cite{gabbay:fountl}, or Theorem~9.4.6 of \cite{gabbay:thesis} will not necessarily work here, at least not with respect to $p$ without finite support.
+The `standard' decomposition of $\new$ into `$\forall$+freshness' and `$\exists$+freshness' familiar from e.g. Theorem~2.17 of \cite{gabbay:stodfo}, Theorem~6.5 of \cite{gabbay:fountl}, or Theorem~9.4.6 of \cite{gabbay:thesis} will not necessarily work unless $p$ has small support, which in general is not the case.
 Nevertheless, we have enough structure to obtain the results we need.

-What is the case, is that $x\in|\ns D|$ is assumed to have finite support, and $b$ will be fresh for $x$.
+What is the case, is that $x\in|\ns D|$ is assumed to have small support, and $b$ will be fresh for $x$.

-It will be important that we allow $p$ to have non-finite support; without this, we could not use Zorn's lemma in Theorem~\ref{thrm.maxfilt.zorn}. \end{rmrk}
+It will be important for the proof of Theorem~\ref{thrm.maxfilt.zorn} that we allow $p$ to have non-small support. \end{rmrk}